unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/web3-onboard.md

 ---
-title: Web3-Onboard Guide for Login with Unstoppable | UD Developer Portal
+title: Web3-Onboard Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using the Blocknative UAuth module.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/web3-onboard-guide/
 showNextButton: false
 ---

-# Web3-Onboard Guide: Login with Unstoppable
+# Web3-Onboard Guide: Unstoppable Login

 This is the basic integration guide for the Blocknative Web3-Onboard UAuth module and is best used for single page applications (SPAs).
 For more information about this module, please see the source code on [github](https://github.com/blocknative/web3-onboard/tree/v2-web3-onboard-develop/packages/uauth).